MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-operations.md

 ---
 title: GraphQL operation logs
-description: View a set of command operation logs that you can query in your Fabric workspace monitoring database.
+description: View a set of GraphQL operation logs that you can query in your Fabric workspace monitoring database.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: reference